 Step 2: Enable Enhanced Measurement

-The new version of Google Analytics has a new feature that is called "Enhanced Measurement" which allows you to track events by default.
-In order to enable this feature, you can do the following:
+The new version of Google Analytics has a new feature called "Enhanced Measurement" which allows you to track events by default.
+To enable this feature, follow the steps below:

 1. Click on Admin